HoratiuMip/Ad-astra.Made.Not-said/Devices/BarraCUDA-CTRL/README.md

 > When the status led stop blinking and stays blue, the connection is successful.

 > All set!
 Now you may either use the controller for an application, or build you own one!
-You may write your own driver for the controller's `BARK` protocol, or use the `NLN` engine's one, found [here](https://github.com/HoratiuMip/Ad-astra.Made.Not-said/blob/main/NLN/Include/NLN/Device/barracuda-ctrl-nln-driver.hpp).
+You may write your own driver for the controller's `BARK` protocol, or use the `IXN` engine's one, found [here](https://github.com/HoratiuMip/Ad-astra.Made.Not-said/blob/main/IXN/Include/IXN/Device/barracuda-ctrl-nln-driver.hpp).

 Status LED.
 > | Pattern | Description |